florianfesti/boxes/documentation/src/api_drawing.rst

 -------------

 These commands do not change the coordinate system but get the coordinates passed as parameters.
-All of them are either som sort of hole or text.
+All of them are either some sort of hole or text.
 These artifacts are placed somewhere independently of some continuous outline of the part their on.